-Even if each of the aforementioned works proposes to model document components according to a particular perspective (e.g., structural vs. rhetorical, minimalistic vs. all-inclusive), a generic model harmonising all these aspects is still missing.
-DoCO is our tentative attempt to cover all these different perspectives, since it is an OWL model for describing all the extrinsic and intrinsic characterisations of document components.
+Even if each of the aforementioned works proposes to model document components according to a particular perspective (e.g., structural vs. rhetorical, minimalistic vs. allinclusive), a generic model harmonising all these aspects is still missing.
+DoCO is our tentative to cover the gap between all these different perspectives, since it is OWL model for describing all the extrinsic and intrinsic characterisations of document components.